 The primary objective of the new regulations is to reduce incidences of young children drowning in private swimming pools and spas through improving compliance with safety barrier requirements.

-What will be required
+What is now required

 Do I need a safety barrier?

 Permanent safety barriers are required for all permanent or relocatable pools and spas capable of containing a depth of water greater than 300mm, including:

 - in-ground swimming pools

 - indoor swimming pools

 - inflatable and relocatable pools

 Note: A lockable lid is not a compliant safety barrier.

 Do I need a building permit to install a safety barrier?